rossrobino/domco/apps/docs/src/server/content/tutorial.md

 ## Create a new project

 To get started, you'll need to have [Node](https://nodejs.org), [Bun](https://bun.sh/), or [Deno](https://deno.com) or installed on your computer.
 Then run the [`create-domco`](https://github.com/rossrobino/domco/tree/main/packages/create-domco) script to create a new project.
-If you already have an existing client-side Vite project check out the [migration instructions](/migrate).
+If you already have an existing client-side Vite project you would like to add a server to, check out the [migration instructions](/migrate).

 ```bash
 npm create domco@__CREATE_VERSION__